sftpgo/docs/docs/tutorials/migrating.md

 - If you are using the local filesystem as a storage backend, you must manually copy the user files to the new installation, ensuring they are placed in the same paths and have the correct ownership and permissions.
 - If you are using a remote storage backend such as S3, Google Cloud Storage, Azure Blob, your files remain accessible without needing to move them, as the configuration will continue to point to the existing storage.

-If you have any questions or encounter issues during the migration, feel free to contact our support team.
+If you have any questions or encounter issues during the migration, contact our support team.